 This is related to the previous fear, but with an emphasis on effectiveness.
 How do you know that your team are doing their jobs properly?
 How do you know that your sales reps are saying the right things, or performing tasks with the right amount of mindfulness?

 Again, technology offers the solution.
 Call monitoring technology, productivity and collaboration software tools can help you track and maintain various tasks, quality of performance, and assure that you’re meeting your goals.

 But make sure you use these tools to train employees, not shame them.
-Invest in training and growing your remote team as you would an in-house team.
-Set realistic expectations and measurable goals.

 Don’t be a slave to your fears and misgivings.
 Address each concern rationally, and you’ll see that the benefits of remote work far outweigh the risks.

 If remote work fails, it’s because we fail to invest in it properly.
 Not because of the people we hire or the remote arrangement itself.

 Remote work offers teams the flexibility, freedom, and independence to work from anywhere and at alternative schedules.
 It gives your team agency to create the life they want working the way they want.